yiisoft/db/docs/internals.md

 ./vendor/bin/rector
 ```

-## Composer require checker
+## Dependencies

-This package uses [composer-require-checker](https://github.com/maglnet/ComposerRequireChecker) to check if all dependencies are correctly defined in `composer.json`.
+This package uses [composer-require-checker](https://github.com/maglnet/ComposerRequireChecker) to check if all
+dependencies are correctly defined in `composer.json`.
 To run the checker, execute the following command:

 ```shell
 ./vendor/bin/composer-require-checker